Olivia Serres: Claims to royalty

 In 1817, Olive wrote a letter to the Prince Regent, claiming that she was the natural daughter of Prince Henry, Duke of Cumberland by Mrs. Olive Payne (who was James Wilmot's sister and her actual aunt).
 She asked the prince for financial support.
-In a petition to George III, she put forward a claim to be the natural daughter of the Duke of Cumberland, the king's brother.
+In a petition to George III, she put forward her claim to be the natural daughter of the Duke of Cumberland, the king's brother.

 In 1820, after her father, her uncle, and King George III had died, she revised her story.
-James Wilmot, she claimed, had secretly married the princess Poniatowski, sister of King Stanislaus II of Poland, and their daughter had married the Duke of Cumberland in 1767 at the London house of a nobleman.
+James Wilmot, she claimed, had secretly married the Princess Poniatowski, sister of King Stanislaus II of Poland, and their daughter had married the Duke of Cumberland in 1767 at the London house of a nobleman.
 Olive claimed to be the only child of this marriage, and that her mother had died "of a broken heart" on the Duke of Cumberland's "second" and "bigamous" marriage to Anne Horton.

 She herself, ten days after her birth, was, she alleged, taken from her mother, and substituted for the still-born child of Robert Wilmot.
 According to Olive Serres, King George III had learned the truth and had given her £5000 in cash and a yearly pension of £500 for life.
 She also claimed to have received support from the king of Poland and to have been created the Duchess of Lancaster by George III in May 1773, which, she said, entitled her to the income of the Duchy of Lancaster.
 In a memorial to George IV, she assumed the title of Princess Olive of Cumberland, placed the royal arms on her carriage and dressed her servants in the royal liveries.